Explore reports in the Power BI mobile apps

 Power BI reports are stored in different places in the mobile app, depending on where you got them.
 They can be in Apps, Shared with me, Workspaces (including My Workspace), or on a report server.
 Sometimes you go through a related dashboard to get to a report, and sometimes they're listed.

-In a dashboard, tap the ellipsis (...) in the upper-right corner of a tile > Open report.
+To get to a report from a dashboard, tap the ellipsis (...) in the upper-right corner of a tile > Open report.

 Not all tiles have the option to open in a report.
 For example, tiles created by asking a question in the Q&A box don't open reports when you tap them.